-Self-leadership allows a leader to continually improve his/hers performance in managing people and enable others to thrive along them and consequently allow the organisation to grow
+Self-leadership allows leaders to continually improve their performance in managing people and enable others to thrive along them.

 Over the past few decades, multiple complex techniques and methods have been developed addressing leadership styles that foster innovation and complement changes.
 These styles include theories such as transformational leadership, servant leadership, entrepreneurial leadership and innovation leadership, among others.
 Nevertheless, these theories provide in-depth understanding of common behaviors and traits of leaders.
 Peter Anderton, in his talk “Great leadership comes down to only two rules”, highlights that the development of the numerous complex theories buried the true purpose of leadership.
 Anderton explains that despite leadership not being easy it is simple, and it can be achieved through two simple rules.

 Across the centuries of human existence some of the most influential leaders have recognized that the best leaders are the ones that are not seen and make their followers feel like they achieved their goals by themselves.
 The idea is supported by transformational leadership, according to which, a leader is able to inspire others and develop a shared vision.
 Leaders can only deliver results through other people.
 The world today is too complex for only one person to have all the answers.
 As Eleanor Roosevelt said; “A good leader inspires people to have confidence in the leader; a great leader inspires people to have confidence in themselves."
 Therefore, innovative leaders are not afraid of hiring people smarter than them and allowing them space and support to develop a rage of competencies and perspectives; driving innovation, which is essential for maintaining the competitive advantage and growth of an organisation.
 Great leaders do not create followers; instead, they create more leaders.